Pawan Kalyan calls on PM Modi in Vizag | Politics

 Pawan Kalyan calls on PM Modi in Vizag

-Film star and Jana Sena Party president K Pawan Kalyan met Prime Minister Narendra Modi here on Friday.The meeting between Modi and Kalyan during the Prime Ministers visit to Andhra Pradesh assumes significance amid the current political scenario in the state.
+Film star and Jana Sena Party president K Pawan Kalyan met Prime Minister Narendra Modi here on Friday with the actor-cum-politician predicting good days for Andhra Pradesh in the future after the interaction.The meeting between Modi and Kalyan during the Prime Ministers visit to Andhra Pradesh assumes significance amid the current political scenario in the state.

 - Country: